edwilf/chromite-bug-bounty/README.md

 * It also uses the value loaded to  x20 for the next instruction, but the load instruction takes one more cycle to obtain the data.
 * the data obtained from the load instruction can be bypassed only after writeback stage, so the susequent instruction will be stalled.

+### uatg_bypass_pipeline_flush.py
+* This asm causes the pipeline flush between two bypassing instruction.
+* Perform a store operation and then flush the pipeline,s0 is data dependent register
+* Load performed after pipeline flush.

+### uatg_bypass_load_store.py
+* This script checks the bypass logic between load and store instruction.
+* Load Contents pointed by x2 into x1.
+* Store contents pointed by x1 into x3.
+* If same values in x2 and x3, bypass logic works.